 Lucy Duncan is the Truth and Reparations Education Fellow.
 She currently co-chairs the Philadelphia Mayor’s Commission on Faith-Based and Interfaith Affairs focusing on a campaign to invite 100 white majority congregations into sincere reparations work.
-She is a member of Green Street Friends Meeting (PhYM), serves on their reparations committee which is currently engaged in a project of securing Black housing wealth in Germantown.
-She just completed ten years working for the American Friends Service Committee as their Director of Friends Relations.
-She was a 2nd grade teacher for several years in California and is looking forward to supporting educators in, as bell hooks said, “teaching to transgress.”
+She is a member of Green Street Friends Meeting (PhYM) and serves on their reparations committee.

 Our Advisory Council